This episode is part of the Career Advancement Series that has been curated to help you become an exceptional communicator.

 Here are some key strategies to help you negotiate successfully.

-▶︎ Allow others to have a different point of view.
-It’s often easier to get through a negotiation by truly understanding the interests of the other party.
+Allow others to have a different point of view.
+It’s often easier to get through negotiation by truly understanding the interests of the other party.
 Ask as many times as needed to ensure that you’re clear about what they are asking for.
 Stephen Covey states in his work: The 7 Habits of Highly Effective People, “Seek first to listen to the other side and really understand it.”

-You can encourage and support the other person in sharing their point of view by saying, “That’s one way… or that’s an interesting way of looking at it…or hmm I hadn’t thought about it from that point of view.”
+You can encourage and support the other person is sharing their point of view by saying, “That’s one way… or that’s an interesting way of looking at it…or hmm I hadn’t thought about it from that point of view.”

 Next you want to state your own situation or point of view.
 Share how you see it and calmly and clearly state your situation.
 You might say something like, “Here’s my situation…” and you calmly clearly state your situation and emphasize the differences and or similarities to theirs.

 Collaborate and find a win-win solution.
 You want to make a suggestion or an alternative action or if possible suggest several options AND compromise if you can’t find a collaborative solution.
 You might say, “Could we try…or I would appreciate it if you would…or How about looking at it this way?”

 Keep in mind that whether it’s getting an adversary to see your point of view or winning support from someone up the ladder of control, separating positions from interests can often lead to win-win solutions.
 It’s very common to only hear the position the other party states.
 Underlying the position is thinking or reasons call interests.
-It’s often easier to get through a negotiation by truly understanding the interests of the other party.
+It’s often easier to get through negotiation by truly understanding the interests of the other party.

-This concludes the CAREER ADVANCEMENT SERIES!
+This concludes the Career Advancement Series!